streamlit/docs/content/deploy/community-cloud/get-started/deploy-from-a-template.md

 # Deploy an app from a template

 Streamlit Community Cloud makes it easy to get started with several convenient templates.
-Just pick a template.
-Community Cloud will fork it to your account and deploy it.
+Just pick a template, and Community Cloud will fork it to your account and deploy it.
 Any edits you push to your new fork will immediately show up in your deployed app.
 Additionally, if you don't want to use a local development environment, Community Cloud makes it easy create a GitHub codespace that's fully configured for Streamlit app development.

 ## Access the template picker

 There are two ways to begin deploying a template: the "**Create app**" button and the template gallery at the bottom of your workspace.

 - If you click the "**Create app**" button, Community Cloud will ask you "Do you already have an app?"
 Select "**Nope, create one from a template**."
-- If you scroll to the bottom of your workspace in the "**My apps**" section, you can see some templates.
+- If you scroll to the bottom of your workspace in the "**My apps**" section, you can see the most popular templates.
 Click on one directly, or select "**View all templates**."

 The template picker shows a list of available templates on the left.
 A preview for the current, selected template shows on the right.